 This was an extremely frightening experience that caused much upheaval, anxiety, concern and time among many individuals.
 It cast a shadow on our much anticipated trip to our friends retirement party and daughters baby shower.

 Update: I was told that the medical bills would be paid.
 They have not and it has been several months since they agreed to pay.
 In addition, the scar on my right knuckle continues to be very bothersome, it hurts when touched and the big red bump has not gone away.
 I have made an appointment to see my physician again.
 I continue to relive this experience, especially when triggered by magazine pictures or tv adds.

 I have asked for compensation from the company and they told me that I would have to go through an attorney.
 I believe that I have a just case as I question the use of safety glass in this product.
 This shower should not be on the market and no one should have to endure an experience such as this.

 I paid out of pocket for the ER visit, and medication.
 I was told that they would pay the bill but they have not as yet.
 In addition, our trip from Vermont to Ohio was ruined.
 I now have a permanent disfigurement on my right hand and continued pain when touched.
 In addition, I am haunted by the memories of standing naked in a shower with glass covering me and bleeding from head to toe.

-MAAX Company Profile
+MAAX Company Information

 - Company Name: